orbitdb-archive/welcome/README.md

 ### Naming

-Why `orbitdb`?
-Because it was available on GitHub, and it matches [`orbitdb`](https://github.com/haadcode/orbit-db).
-Why `Orbit`?
-Because that is the name of [the chat app built on top of orbit-db](https://github.com/haadcode/orbit).
-Why was that called `Orbit`?
+Why "OrbitDB"?
+Because it was available on GitHub, and it matches [`orbitdb`](https://github.com/orbitdb/orbit-db).
+Why "Orbit"?
+Because that is the name of [the chat app built on top of orbit-db](https://github.com/orbitdb/orbit).
+Why was that called "Orbit"?
 You'll have to ask [@haadcode](https://github.com/haadcode), but it's probably something to do with the [InterPlanetary File System (IPFS)](https://github.com/ipfs/ipfs).

+There are variants of the name.
+For now, the canonical versions are: OrbitDB for the general project, `orbit-db` for the codebase at `orbitdb/orbit-db`, `@orbitdb` for the organization, and Orbit Chat for what used to be called just Orbit.

 ## Contribute

 Please contribute!
 [Dive into the issues](https://github.com/orbitdb/orbitdb/issues)!

 Check out our [contributing document](contributing.md) for more information on how we work, and about contributing in general.
-Please be aware that all interactions related to orbitdb are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).
+Please be aware that all interactions related to OrbitDB are subject to the OrbitDB [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.